 People’s radius of what they felt was their neighborhood expanded.
-They used cars and taxis less, and trips became less odious—no worries like “will there be parking?”
+They used cars and taxis less, and trips became less odious.
+No more worrying about, “Will there be parking?”

-I noticed how things were changing as I travelled around mostly North and South America.
-I was often shown by locals where change was happening
+When touring, I noticed how things were changing as I travelled around mostly North and South America.
+I was often shown by locals where change was happening.

-This is The Ciclovia in Bogota.
-In Bogotá, I visited and saw some of the work that their former Mayor had done.
-I read about a bike program that he initiated in Bogota, and a weekend street closing, and years later, I saw that program become a model for New York and for other places.
+This is The Ciclovía in Bogotá.
+Here, I visited and saw some of the work their former mayor, Enrique Peñalosa, had done (recently re-elected!).
+I read about a bike program he initiated and a weekend street closing.
+Years later, I saw that program become a model for New York and for other places.

-Bike shares were adopted in Minneapolis, Chicago, LA, DC, Toronto, Montreal, London and many more have initiated bike share programs.
+Bike shares were adopted in Minneapolis, Chicago, LA, Washington D.C., Toronto, Montreal, London and many more cities.

 Often these bike programs tie into other transportation innovations such as rapid bus transit.

 Back in Bogotá... when Enrique Peñalosa stepped into the mayor's office, he was faced with a city with clogged traffic and no signs of it getting better.
-He faced pressure to do what Robert Moses did here in NY—what 1st world cities had done—build incredibly expensive freeways that would criss-cross the city and kill communities and neighborhoods.
+He faced pressure to do what Robert Moses did here in NY—what first world cities had done—build incredibly expensive freeways that would criss-cross the city and kill communities and neighborhoods.

-He opted for something new at the time, something that had had been tried successfully by Mayor Jaime Lerner in Curitiba Brazil—rapid bus transport.
-85% of Curitiba uses the Bus Rapid Transit (BRT), and his pride in the system is clear, “We started BRT in 1974; now 300 cities around the world are using it.”
+He opted for something new at the time, something that had had been tried successfully by Mayor Jaime Lerner in Curitiba, Brazil—rapid bus transport.
+85% of Curitiba uses the Bus Rapid Transit (BRT), and Mayor Lerner's pride in the system is clear, “We started BRT in 1974; now 300 cities around the world are using it.”